HireAbo/awesome-interview-questions-5000-jobs/Social Work and Human Services/Public Health/Community Health Worker.md

 Welcome to the Community Health Worker Interview Preparation !
 This resource is designed to help you ace your Community Health Worker interviews with confidence.

+Social work and human services encompass a broad range of professions dedicated to enhancing the well-being of individuals, families, and communities.
+Within this field, public health is a critical component that focuses on preventing disease and promoting overall health.
+One essential role within public health is that of a community health worker.
+These professionals are frontline advocates who work directly with individuals and communities, providing crucial health education, support, and resources.
+Their responsibilities include conducting outreach programs, facilitating health screenings, promoting healthy behaviors, and connecting individuals with appropriate healthcare services.
+Community health workers play a vital role in bridging the gap between healthcare providers and underserved communities, ultimately improving health outcomes and fostering a healthier society.

 ## 🚀 Overview

 Whether you're a seasoned Community Health Worker or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Community Health Worker interviews to help you prepare and succeed.